— Vegetarian Recipe Blog

 I had a feast when I was in India and gorged on so many wonderful coconut dishes.
-Even adding little shredded coconut to dishes made a whole lot of difference to the taste and its flavor.
+Even adding little shredded coconut to cooked dishes made a whole lot of difference to the taste and its flavor.
 The first thing I craved for after we got back home from India, with effects of jet lag still on hand was spicy and tangy coconut curry over hot rice.
 That ‘kick’ would have been enough to overpower my fatigue and pangs of separation.

 ‘Mirsang Ambat’: In Konkani ‘Mirsang’ refers to Chillies, a generic term and that could be either red or green.
 In most cases the coconut masala called “maasolu” is usually made by grind coconut, red chillies and tamarind.